Palace to Palace FAQs

 When you register, you are asked to select your preferred start time between 6:45am and 9:15am.

 Ultra riders, your start time will be between 6:45am to 7am.
 You'll be the first to set off.
 Those riding the Classic 45-mile route will be able to select a start time from 7am to 9:15am.

 Start time slots will be allocated on a first come first served basis.
 You can set off any point during this 15-minute slot and join the next wave of riders to begin the ride.
 We stagger the start times so that not too many people set-off at any one time, and riders will be allowed to set off within their allocated slot every few seconds.

-We strongly recommend that you plan your travel in advance and, if using public transport, check if there is any planned engineering work on the weekend of the event and that your train will accommodate bikes.
+We strongly recommend that you plan your travel in advance and, if using public transport, check if there is any planned engineering work on the weekend of the event and that your chosen mode of transport will accommodate bikes.